-George W Bush Is Back In The Headlines: Top 5 Reasons Why
+George W. Bush Is Back In The Headlines: Top 5 Reasons Why

 3. He Was Lots Of Fun On Ellen

-As The Inquisitr reported several days ago, Bush recently went on Ellen for the first time to talk about his recently unveiled art exhibit, and his debut was a rousing success.
-He began the show by dancing onto the stage, and, though the dance moves were subtle, the audience loved it.
+As the Inquisitr reported several days ago, Bush recently went on Ellen for the first time to talk about his recently unveiled art exhibit, and his debut was a rousing success.
+He began the show by dancing onto the stage, and though the dance moves were subtle, the audience loved it.

 “And I’m sober,” George said after finding his seat, and he got a huge laugh.